Synaelle/osu-extract-linux/README.md

 ## To-do
 - Find a way to open the osk & osz (and osr) directly with the game
 - Auto-detect osu! folder maybe?
+- Create an optional loop so it's possible to keep the script running in background